Some say crafting a good App Store page is an art, but we say it’s a science.

 - User base for Google is not the same as iOS—their mindset and preferences are fundamentally different.

-For those reasons, it’s essential to avoid a “one size fits all” approach to app store marketing.
-In fact, we’ve found that using the same creatives on both platforms can actually lead to a 20%-30% decrease in installs on iOS.
+Avoid a “one size fits all” approach to app store marketing.
+In fact, we’ve found that using the same app creatives on both platforms can lead to a 20%-30% decrease in installs on iOS.

-3. A Good Video Can Boost CVR By Up To 40%
+A Good App Video Can Boost CVR By Up To 40%

-In the iOS App Store, the App Preview Video is on autoplay, which means that a majority of Product Page visitors are exposed to the video.
+The App Preview Video is on autoplay, so the majority of product page visitors will see the beginning of your app video.
 The average video watch time among all app categories is only 4–6.5 seconds, so be sure to explain your app’s main value propositions in the first 3 seconds.

 Our data shows that Videos can significantly boost CVR if done correctly.
 Here are some tips: